Pourbaix/omg-web/README.md

 This application mainly provides:

--   systems to import insulin and glucose datas
+-   systems to import insulin and glucose data
 -   tags to mark events
--   charts (graphs) to view the datas and the tags
+-   charts (graphs) to view the data and the tags

 This is the frontend part of the app, it is also composed of a backend side, click [here](https://github.com/Pourbaix/omg-server) to go to this repository.